mat10599/xhec-mlops-project-student/README.md

 This project consists of predicting the age of an abalone based on various physical attributes, such as their measurements and weight.

 ## Team

-Timothé Gypteau, François Moreau, Etienne du Fayet, Mathieu Nordin, Pierre de la Belliere, Sophie Marchal
+Pierre de la Belliere, Etienne du Fayet, Timothé Gypteau, Sophie Marchal, François Moreau, Mathieu Nordin

 ## Project Goals